prometheus/client_ruby/README.md

 # Prometheus Ruby Client

-A suite of instrumentation metric primitives for Ruby that can be exposed through a JSON web services interface.
+A suite of instrumentation metric primitives for Ruby that can be exposed through a HTTP interface.
 Intended to be used together with a [Prometheus server][1].

 [![Gem Version][4]](http://badge.fury.io/rb/prometheus-client)